Health & Safety Engineer

 - Problem-solving skills.
 In designing solutions for entire organizational operations, health and safety engineers must take into account processes from more than one system at the same time.
 In addition, they must try to anticipate a range of human reactions to the changes they recommend.

-Employment of health and safety engineers is projected to grow 6 percent from 2020 to 2030, about as fast as the average for all occupations.
+Overall employment of health and safety engineers is projected to grow 4 percent from 2021 to 2031 according to the U.S. Bureau of Labor Statistics.
+This is about as fast as the average growth rate for all occupations.

 Health and safety engineers are employed mainly in manufacturing, engineering and consulting firms, construction, and state and local government.